sdz7121211/oryx/README.md

 ## Requirements

 * Java 6 or later
-* Hadoop 2.0 or later distribution, such as [CDH 4.x](http://www.cloudera.com/content/cloudera/en/products/cdh.html) (Note that "MR2" is required.)
+* Hadoop 2.0 or later distribution, such as [CDH 4.3](http://www.cloudera.com/content/cloudera/en/products/cdh.html) or later (Note that "MR2" is required.)
+Hadoop 2.2, and distributions like CDH5, are supported but with a recompile, which is necessary to match client / server library versions.

 ## Installing